fsc4j/fsc4j/README.md

 ## Installation instructions

 FSC4J is a modified version of the Java Development Tools component of [the Eclipse 2020-12 IDE](https://www.eclipse.org/downloads/packages/installer).
-First install Eclipse IDE for Java Developers 2020-12; then, in Eclipse's Help menu, choose *Install New Software...*.
+First install Eclipse IDE for Java Developers 2020-12 (*FSC4J is not compatible with Eclipse 2012-03!*); then, in Eclipse's Help menu, choose *Install New Software...*.
 Then choose *Add...* to add the FSC4J software site:
 - Name: `FSC4J`
 - Location: `https://people.cs.kuleuven.be/~bart.jacobs/fsc4j`